-With this in mind and always considering our position as a Catholic school within a multiracial and multicultural society, we have endeavoured to involve all facets of our community in the formulation of this policy.
+With this in mind and always considering our position as a Catholic school within a multiracial and multicultural society, we have tried to involve all facets of our community in the formulation of this policy.
 The views and opinions of our staff, parents and most importantly our children are embedded in this policy.

-A well-planned Policy, which is kept under regular review, will provide an effective tool for supporting the learning of all pupils in Our Lady and St. Joseph's School.
-This Policy was reviewed/amended in October 2010.
+A well-planned Behaviour Policy, which is kept under regular review, will provide an effective tool for supporting the learning of all pupils in Our Lady and St. Joseph School.
+This Policy was reviewed/amended in October 2020 following full re-opening.